Paul Barlow

 Paul Barlow is a former Australian rules footballer who played for Richmond in the Victorian Football League (VFL) in 1988.
 He was recruited from the Scoresby Football Club in the Eastern District Football League (EDFL).

-Paul Barlow is the Director of International at carsales.com Ltd.
+Paul Barlow is the Managing Director of CAR Group's Australian businesses, leading the strategy and operations of online marketplaces carsales.com.au, bikesales.com.au, boatsales.com.au, trucksales.com.au, caravanandcampingsales.com.au, constructionsales.com.au and farmmachinerysales.com.au along with Redbook Australia & Asia/Pacific (redbook.com.au).